-When you retire, you can maintain your life insurance coverage as long as you retain your NYSUT affiliation by paying union dues, or purchasing an associate membership if you are in an Excluded Staff title.
+When you retire, you can maintain your life insurance coverage by purchasing an associate membership.
 Premiums will be transferred from payroll deduction to individual billing on a semi-annual basis.
-Once you start to receive monthly pension benefits, you may change you payment option to pension deductions.
+Once you start to receive monthly pension benefits, you may change your payment option to pension deductions.